InEngine-NET/InEngine.NET/docs-src/scheduling.md

 # Scheduling

-[Commands](commands) can be scheduled to run by leveraging the inengine.exe program, available as a download from a recent [release](https://github.com/InEngine-NET/InEngine.NET/releases).
+[Commands](commands) can be run at certain times on recurring schedules.

 ## Scheduling a Command

 A job schedule is created by adding a class to your plugin assembly that implements the **InEngine.Core.IJobs** interface.

 ```c#
 using System;
 using Quartz;